Professional training in the study of extremist groups – and states – that employ the tactic of terrorism.

 Certificate students are considered non-degree, as they are not enrolled in a master's degree program, and will have a different set of admission requirements.
 Students interested in receiving a master's degree can apply to the M.A. in Nonproliferation and Terrorism Studies.

-Individuals holding a recent undergraduate or advanced degree (i.e., an MA or above, or the equivalent) or having equivalent levels of work experience in the areas of international policy, law, various sciences, intelligence analysis, or related law enforcement fields may apply for admission to obtain a Certificate in Terrorism Studies.
+Individuals holding a recent undergraduate or advanced degree (MA or above or the equivalent) in the areas of international policy, law, various sciences, intelligence analysis, or related law enforcement may apply for admission to obtain a Certificate in Terrorism Studies.
+Individuals with prior professional work experience and/or select coursework in nonproliferation, terrorism studies, international security or related field, law enforcement, intelligence analysis, or various sciences, may also apply.
 Please contact one of our Enrollment Managers for more details.

-The Institute students enrolled in degree programs (including the BAIS, MAIPS, MPA, MBA, MAIEP, and the MA degrees granted by the Graduate School of Translation, Interpretation, and Language Education may also apply for admission for the Certificate in Terrorism Studies.
+Students currently enrolled in a degree program at the Middlebury Institute may also apply for admission for the Certificate in Terrorism Studies.
 Completing the Certificate requires a minimum of 20 credits as outlined below.
 Students may use free elective credits to pursue Certificate credits.
 Students may not double count credits as elective/Certificate course credit and core, language or track credits within their degree.

 Required and Optional Courses (20 credits)